 The 6th Edition required a completely different format for Tables opposed to Figures: Tables were titled on top and Figures titled on the bottom.
 Tables italicized the title and Figures italicized the figure number.
 Table titles were all capped; Figure titles were not capped (quite confusing).

-With the APA 7th Edition, Tables and Figures now follow the same structure (both titled on top of the table or figure), with the title italicized but not the number with a line space between the Table Number and the Table Title.
-Tables and figures may now be presented either in the text of the document or after the reference list on separate pages.
-Notes for each are placed below.
+With the APA 7th Edition, Tables and Figures now follow the same structure (both titled on top of the table or figure), with the title italicized but not the number with a line space between the Table Number and the Table Title (and flush left - not centered or indented).
+Tables and Figures may now be presented either in the text of the document or after the reference list on separate pages (see Section 2.14).
+Notes for each are placed below the Table and/or Figure.
 Here is an example of each:

 Number of Children Attending Charter Schools in North Carolina